 - You can get quick payments (weekly or every 15 days) if you earn a good chunk of money.
 Daily payments are available too.

-- If you have targeted traffic, you can earn a lot more from affiliates that with Adsense or other alternatives.
+- If you have targeted traffic, you can earn a lot more from affiliate marketing than with Adsense or other competitors.

 - You can buy paid traffic for instant profits instead of waiting for Google to rank your website